-- Viruses continually mutate and change and there have been hundreds of variants that have developed over the last year, most make little difference. - Variants of concern are variations in the virus that are more infectious or more deadly or make the vaccine less effective, or a combination of these. - Currently there are variants of concern in South Africa, UK, Brazil and Japan. - When new variants appear there a research trials done to look at the impact on vaccine effectiveness. - The research so far suggests the vaccines are effective against the UK variant.
-There has been one small trial of the South African variant which suggests that the AZ Oxford vaccine is still effective at reducing death and hospitalisation but it is not as effective at stopping infection completely. - As we now have vaccines developed it is much faster to adapt them for new variants and this could be given as a booster injection if needed. - It is important to take the vaccine available now to protect against the current dominant strains of the virus.
+- Viruses continually mutate and change and there have been hundreds of variants that have developed over the last year, most make little difference. - Variants of concern are variations in the virus that are more infectious or more deadly or make the vaccine less effective, or a combination of these. - Currently there are variants of concern in South Africa, UK, Brazil and Japan. - When new variants appear there a research trials done to look at the impact on vaccine effectiveness. - The research so far suggests the vaccines are effective against the UK and South African variants at reducing death and hospitalisation but it is not as effective at stopping infection completely. - As we now have vaccines developed it is much faster to adapt them for new variants and this could be given as a booster injection if needed. - It is important to take the vaccine available now to protect against the current dominant strains of the virus.